demns/samsonau.net/README.md

 # samsonau.net
-Main development repo for the website of mine
+Used to be a main development repo for the website of mine, now it's temporarily moved to https://github.com/demns/demns.github.io